 ABSTRACTION AND DECOMPOSITION

-Understanding a problem by breaking it down into meaningful, manageable components, and structuring these at appropriate levels of abstraction cannot be overestimated.
-Not only will this process make the problem more manageable, it will in most cases make the problem much easier to solve.
+Understanding a problem by breaking it down into meaningful, manageable components and structuring these at appropriate levels of abstraction cannot be overestimated.
+Not only will this process make the problem more manageable, but it will, in most cases, make the problem much easier to solve.

 Consider, for instance, the task of writing a program that calculates the average score of a group of players and identifies which player, if any, scored above this average.